Chart Color Schemes

 Bega is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Bega's population was found to be less culturally diverse, with 88.5% being citizens, 90.3% born in Australia, and 95.2% speaking English only at home as of the last available data on 27th June 2016.
-Christianity was the predominant religion, accounting for 48.4%.
-Judaism, however, was overrepresented with 0.1%, compared to the rest of NSW's 0.1%.
+Bega's cultural diversity was found to be below average, with 88.5% of its population being citizens, 90.3% born in Australia, and 95.2% speaking English only at home.
+Christianity is the main religion in Bega, comprising 48.4% of its population.
+Judaism, however, is overrepresented at 0.1%, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity